dysartcoal/DataPipeline_AirflowSparkEMR/README.md

   * [Data Sources](#data-sources)

 ## Description
-This is the Capstone project for the Udacity data engineering degree.
+This is the Capstone project for the Udacity data engineering nanodegree.
 The purpose is to utilise skills and tools presented during the program.

 The primary dataset is the i94 visitor data set published by for the year 2016.